Zero Trust identity and device access configurations

 |Enforce Intune enrollment for organization-owned device||Require a compliant or domain-joined PC, but allow bring-your-own devices (BYOD) phones and tablets||Require a compliant or domain-joined device||Require a compliant or domain-joined device|

-The above table reflects the trend for many organizations to support a mix of organization-owned devices, as well as personal or BYODs to enable mobile productivity across the workforce.
+The above table reflects the trend for many organizations to support a mix of organization-owned devices, and personal or BYODs to enable mobile productivity across the workforce.
 Intune app protection policies ensure that email is protected from exfiltrating out of the Outlook mobile app and other Office mobile apps, on both organization-owned devices and BYODs.

-We recommend organization-owned devices be managed by Intune or domain-joined to apply additional protections and control.
-Depending on data sensitivity, your organization may choose to not allow BYODs for specific user populations or specific apps.
+We recommend that organization-owned devices are managed by Intune or domain-joined to apply additional protections and control.
+Depending on data sensitivity, your organization might choose to not allow BYODs for specific user populations or specific apps.

 Deployment and your apps

-Prior to configuring and rolling out Zero Trust identity and device access configuration for your Azure AD-integrated apps, you must:
+Prior to configuring and rolling out Zero Trust identity and device access configuration for your Microsoft Entra integrated apps, you must: